 - No experience needed, all gear and instruction provided.

-We paddle past Tonsina Beach, where salmon spawn (when in season), and view the beautiful yet mysterious ghost forest remains from the ruins of the 1964 Alaskan earthquake.
-From there, we continue on to Caines Head State Park.
+From there we paddle past Tonsina Beach, where salmon spawn (when in season), and view the beautiful yet mysterious ghost forest remains from the ruins of the 1964 Alaskan earthquake.
+We continue on to Caines Head State Park.
 Paddlers often see eagles, sea otters, sea lions, and sometimes mountain goats, black bears, and orca and humpback whales.

 We retrace our steps and paddle back to Miller’s Landing, watching for wildlife all along the way.

 This paddle is ideal for those wanting to paddle, hike, and explore all that Resurrection Bay has to offer.
 No sea kayaking experience is necessary; however, be prepared to be active all day.

 - A $10 cancellation fee is imposed for all reservations canceled.

 - Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.

 - Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.

 - Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund of the total amount of the reservation.